-SECTION.
-35. Prescriptive Periods - illegal recruitment cases under this Act shall prescribe in five (5) years after the commission of the prohibited act; provided, however, that illegal recruitment cases involving economic sabotage as defined herein shall prescribe in twenty (20) years.
+SEC.
+37. Prescriptive Periods.
+Illegal recruitment cases under this Act shall prescribe in five (5) years after the commission of the prohibited act: Provided, however, That illegal recruitment cases involving economic sabotage as defined herein shall prescribe in twenty (20) years.

-SECTION.
-36. Free Legal Assistance; Preferential Entitlement Under the Witness Protection Program - A mechanism for free legal assistance for victims of illegal recruitment shall be made available by the pertinent agencies of government.
-Such mechanism shall include coordination and cooperation among the DOLE, DOJ, the IBP, and other non-government organization and volunteer groups.
+SEC.
+38. Free Legal Assistance; Preferential Entitlement Under the Witness Protection Program.
+A mechanism for free legal assistance for victims of illegal recruitment shall be made available by the pertinent agencies of the government.
+Such mechanism shall include coordination and cooperation among the DOLE, DOJ, the IBP, and other non-government organizations and volunteer groups.

-Notwithstanding the provisions of Republic Act No. 6981 to the contrary, any person who is the victim of illegal recruitment, or who is willing to be witness in behalf of the government, shall be entitled to the Witness Protection Program provided there under.
+Notwithstanding the provisions of Republic Act No 6981 to the contrary, any person who is the a victim of illegal recruitment, or who is willing to be a witness in behalf of the government, shall be entitled to the Witness Protection Program provided thereunder.

-CHAPTER IX .
+CHAPTER IX.

 CONDITIONS OF EMPLOYMENT

-SECTION.
-37. Employment Agreement - The employer shall provide for a written agreement, which shall be drawn up with the seafarer concerning ship work.
-The agreement shall contain the following:

-- 1. The Capacity in which the seafarer is to serve; - 2.
-The arrangement made as to the place of discharge and notice to terminate the agreement; - 3.
-Provisions on rest periods; - 4.
-The wage agreed upon, its method of computation and manner of payment.
-In no case shall the parties agree to wages lower than the basic minimum wage prescribe by appropriate government agencies at the time of engagement; and - 5.
-The duration of the employment contract.

-SECTION.
-38. Allotment and Remittances - it shall be mandatory for all seafarer to remit a portion of their earning to their families, dependents, and/or beneficiaries in accordance with rules and regulations prescribed by the Secretary of DOLE.

-SECTION.
-39. Limitations on Wage Deductions - a deduction from the seafarer's wages shall not be mage without his/her written consent, unless the deduction is provided for in the contract of employment and is authorized by law.

-SECTION.
-40. Rest Periods - a seafarer shall be allowed reasonable rest periods in accordance with International standards and the Labor Code.
-He/she shall entitle to adequate time for rest and sleep.
-The period of rest shall during any 24-hour period, amount to not less than 10hours.
+- SEC.
+39. Employment Agreement.
+The employer shall provide for a written agreement, which shall be drawn up with the seafarer concerning ship work.
+The agreement shall contain the following: - a) The capacity in which the seafarer is to serve; - b) The arrangement made as to the place of discharge and notice to terminate the agreement; - c) Provisions on rest periods; - d) The wage agreed upon, its method of computation and manner of payment.
+In no case shall the parties agree to wages lower than the basic minimum wage prescribe by appropriate government agencies at the time of engagement; and - e) The duration of the employment contract. - SEC.
+40. Allotment and Remittances.
+It shall be mandatory for all seafarers to remit a portion of their earning to their famílies, dependents, and / or beneficiaries in accordance with rules and regulations prescribed by the Secretary of DOLE. - SEC.
+41. Limitations on Wage Deductions.
+A deduction from the seafarer's wages shall not be made without his/her written consent, unless the deduction is provided for in the contract of employment and is authorized by law. - SEC.
+42. Rest Periods.
+A seafarer shall be allowed reasonable rest periods in accordance with international standards and the Labor Code.
+He/she shall be entitled to adequate time for rest and sleep.
+The period of rest shall, during any 24-hour period, amount to not less than 10 hours.

-SECTION.
-41. Shore Leave - The seafarer shall be allowed sore leave when practicable, upon the consent of the master of deputy, taking into consideration the operation and safety of the vessel and the seafarer.
+SEC.
+43. Shore Leave.
+The seafarer shall be allowed shore leave when practicable, upon the consent of the master of deputy, taking into consideration the operation and safety of the vessel and the seafarer.

-SECTION.
-42. Short Manning and Save Wages - in the event that the whole or part of the voyage is carried out with as smaller crew than what it was previously appointed, or if the number of the active members of the crew is reduced prior to or during voyage, the wages saved due to this circumstances shall be distributed proportionately among the members of the active crew who assumed additional work resulting therefrom.
+SEC.
+44. Short Manning and Save Wages.
+In the event that the whole or part of the voyage is carried out with a smaller crew than what was previously appointed, or if the number of the active members of the crew is reduced prior to or during the voyage, the wages saved due to this circumstances shall be distributed proportionately among the members of the active crew who assumed additional work resulting therefrom.

-SECTION.
-43. Personal Effects - A seafarer may bring a reasonable number of articles for personal use: Provided, however that this does not involve inconvenience to the ship or cargo or pose any health risk on board.
-If the seafarers' personal effect are lost or damaged as a result of shipwreck, loss or stranding, abandonment of the vessel, or as a result of fire, flooding, collision or piracy, the employer shall reimburse him/her for said loss or damage.
+SEC.
+45. Personal Effects.
+A seafarer may bring a reasonable number of articles for personal use: Provided, however, That this does not involve inconvenience to the ship or cargo or pose any health risk on board.
+If the seafarers' personal effects are lost or damaged as a result of shipwreck, loss or stranding, abandonment of the vessel, or as a result of fire, flooding, collision or piracy, the employer shall reimburse him / her for said loss or damage.